Excesses in the low-mass Higgs-boson search and the W-boson mass measurement: Introduction

-Besides searches for indirect effects of BSM physics, one of the main tasks of the LHC is to search for direct effects, i.e.\ new BSM particles.
-While no conclusive signs of physics beyond the~SM have been found so far at the LHC, both the measurements of the properties of the Higgs boson at $125\gev$ (its couplings are known up to now to an experimental precision of roughly $20\%$) and the existing limits from the searches for new particles leave significant room for BSM interpretations of the Higgs-boson.
-Searches for Higgs bosons below $125 \gev$ have been performed at LEP~\cite{Abbiendi:2002qp,Barate:2003sz,Schael:2006cr}, the Tevatron~\cite{Group:2012zca} and the LHC~\cite{CMS:2017yta,Sirunyan:2018aui, Sirunyan:2018zut,ATLAS:2018xad,CMS-PAS-HIG-21-001}.
-Results based on the first year of CMS~Run\,2 data for Higgs-boson searches in the diphoton final state show a local excess of about~$3\,\sigma$ at a mass of $95\gev$~\cite{Sirunyan:2018aui}, where a similar excess of~$2\,\sigma$ occurred in the Run\,1 data at a comparable mass~\cite{CMS:2015ocq}.
+Results based on the first year of CMS~Run~2 data for Higgs-boson searches in the diphoton final state show a local excess of about~$3\,\sigma$ at a mass of $95\gev$~\cite{Sirunyan:2018aui}, where a similar excess of~$2\,\sigma$ occurred in the Run~1 data at a comparable mass~\cite{CMS:2015ocq}.
 Combining 7, 8~and first year $13 \tev$ data (and assuming that the $gg$ production dominates) the excess is most pronounced at a mass of $95.3 \gev$ with a local significance of $2.8\,\sigma$.
 First Run\,2~results from~ATLAS with~$80$\,fb$^{-1}$ in the~$\gamgam$~searches below~$125$\,GeV were reported in 2018~\cite{ATLAS:2018xad}.
-No significant excess above the~SM~expectation was observed in the mass range between $65$~and $110 \gev$.
-However, the limit on cross section times branching ratio obtained in the diphoton final state by ATLAS is substantially weaker than the corresponding upper limit obtained by CMS at and around $95 \gev$.
+Although no significant excess above the~SM~expectation was observed in the mass range between $65$~and $110 \gev$, the limit on cross section times branching ratio obtained in the diphoton final state by ATLAS is substantially weaker than the corresponding upper limit obtained by CMS at and around $95 \gev$.

 CMS recently published the results for the search for additional Higgs bosons in the $\tautau$ channel~\cite{CMS-PAS-HIG-21-001}.
-Utilizing the full Run~2 data set, in \citere{CMS-PAS-HIG-21-001} the CMS collaboration reported an excess in the low-mass region for the gluon-fusion production mode and subsequent decay into $\tautau$ pairs that is compatible with the excess that has been observed by CMS in the diphoton search.
-The excess in the $\tautau$ final state is most pronounced for a mass hypothesis of $100\gev$, with a local significance of $3.1\,\sigma$, while for a mass value of $95\gev$, i.e.\ close to the most significant excess in the $\gamgam$ search~\cite{Sirunyan:2018aui}, CMS reports a local significance of $2.6\,\sigma$.
-It should be noted in this context that up to now there exists no corresponding result for the low-mass search in the $\tautau$ final state from the ATLAS collaboration \hto{in this mass range.}
+Utilizing the full Run~2 data set the CMS collaboration reported an excess in the low-mass region assuming the gluon-fusion production mode and the subsequent decay into $\tautau$ pairs, where the mass range of the excess is compatible with the excesses that have been observed by CMS in the diphoton searches during Run~1 and Run~2.
+The excess in the $\tautau$ final state is most pronounced for a mass hypothesis of $100\gev$, with a local significance of $3.1\,\sigma$, while for a mass value of $95\gev$, i.e.~closer to the most significant excess in the $\gamgam$ search~\cite{Sirunyan:2018aui}, CMS reports a local significance of $2.6\,\sigma$.
+So far there exists no corresponding result for the low-mass search in the $\tautau$ final state from the ATLAS collaboration in this mass range.